TMA Operator Online Level 2 Training Course:

-A: Results information for the course scores and test results are available in various ways to the student.
-Students can provide this information to their managers.
+A: Results information for the course scores and test results are available in various ways to the student and the manager.
 Course scores are available from the Navigation menu via a Knowledge Checkpoints report and provide great detail on every question the student answered throughout the course.
 This provides information on where students may need to concentrate more effort should they perform poorly on the test.
 Test results are stored on the Transcript and is limited to a “pass” or “not pass” indication along with a final score for the test.
 At the end of the test, the student is provided a report with complete test results, but this is not available if closed by the student.
 To maintain this information for future reference, the student will need to copy and paste the contents of this report into a Word document for saving or printing.

 Q: I forgot to print my test results, what do I do now?

 A: The report at the end of the test is currently not held for review once it is closed.
 To view your needed areas of improvement throughout the course, bring up the Knowledge Checkpoints report from within the course.